kbekher/abtest-cli/README.md

 # AB-Test Custom CLI with Kameleoon API

-A command line interface (CLI) tool designed to streamline the creation of A/B test boilerplate code.
+A command line interface (CLI) tool designed to streamline the creation of A/B test boilerplate code, as well as creation and updates of experiments in Kameleoon.
 With this tool, you can quickly generate the necessary structure and components needed to set up A/B tests for your projects, saving time and ensuring consistency in your testing process.

 ## Installation